realpython/members/README.md

 1. Admin should only be able to deactivate messages; they should not be deleted
 1. Unregistered users should have to enter an email and a numeric code to register and become an unverified user
 1. Unverified users should have to connect their Github account to become verified
-1. Active users should be able to hide/show the sidebar
-1. Active users should be able to view the chapter overview from the single chapter view
+1. Active users should be able to submit exercises for grading

 ### Todo